django-cms/django-cms/docs/introduction/index.rst

 hand, rather than using the automated installer, see :doc:`/how_to/install` and then follow the rest of the tutorials.

-Either way, you'll be able to find support and help from the numerous friendly members of the django CMS community, either on our `mailinglist`_ or IRC channel ``#django-cms`` on the ``irc.freenode.net`` network.
+Either way, you'll be able to find support and help from the numerous friendly members of the django CMS community, either on our

-If you don't have an IRC client, you can `join our IRC channel using the KiwiIRC web client
-<https://kiwiirc.com/client/irc.freenode.net/django-cms>`_, which works pretty well.
+`mailinglist`_ or `our friendly Slack group <https://www.django-cms.org/slack>`_.

 .. _mailinglist: https://groups.google.com/forum/#!forum/django-cms